arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesVMSQL/HOL.md

 - Create a public endpoint for the virtual machine to allow web applications
 - Create an ASP.NET web application using Entity Framework that connects to the SQL Server Virtual Machine
 - Configure full-text search in SQL Server 2012 database and perform full-text search queries from a web application
-- Publish the web application to Windows Azure Web Sites using Visual Studio publishing feature
+- Publish the web application to Windows Azure Websites using Visual Studio publishing feature

 <a name="Prerequisites"></a>
 ### Prerequisites ###